 Contact a Criminal Defense Lawyer

 Because immigration charges are processed through the federal criminal court, it is important to contact a lawyer who understands not only immigration laws, but criminal laws and procedures as well.
-At Keller Law Offices, our Minneapolis criminal defense attorneys represent clients facing federal criminal charges, such as unlawful reentry, drug trafficking and other drug charges, fraud, counterfeiting, forgery, and extortion.
+At Keller Criminal Defense Attorneys, our Minneapolis criminal defense attorneys represent clients facing federal criminal charges, such as unlawful reentry, drug trafficking and other drug charges, fraud, counterfeiting, forgery, and extortion.

 We will help you deal with your immigration charges, as well as any other criminal charges that you are facing.
 We maintain constant communication, via phone and email, and treat all of our clients with the utmost respect and dignity.
 Moreover, we are available to our clients any time, day or night, to handle any pressing legal concerns.